 Students are expected to be in the proper Saint Isabella School uniform as specified.
 Consult the Uniform and Non-Uniform Dress Guidelines.
 Students are expected to be in complete uniform when they arrive on campus until they leave the school grounds at the end of the day, unless they have permission from the principal.
-A student violating the uniform code will be asked to modify his/her dress (remove non-uniform sweatshirts, remove nail polish, etc.) and the student will receive a Uniform Violation Notice.
+A student violating the uniform code will be asked to modify his/her dress (remove non-uniform sweatshirts, remove nail polish, etc.) and the student will receive a Uniform Violation Notice as well as a lunch or after school detention.